 Many people hate doctors because of the prices they charge.
-Arguing that they’re cogs in the wheel of a machine driven by greed and exploitation.
+They argue that they’re cogs in the wheel of a machine driven by greed and exploitation.

 A Med Students Response: to hold doctor’s responsible for the industries that run parallel to their role as primary caregivers seems a little unfair.
 Although we can’t be sure if unethical practices are commonplace in big pharma and privatised health (Ben Goldacre’s book Bad Pharma is a recommended read here), to see doctor’s at the center of these problems is an oversimplification of complex problems.

 3. Fake News and Distorted Media Representations